dempsey-CMAR/qaqcmar/README.md

 ### Apply QC flags

-`qcqcmar` includes a separate function for each QC test.
+`qaqcmar` includes a separate function for each QC test.
 For example, `qc_test_grossrange()` applies the gross range test by adding a a `grossrange_flag_**` column for each variable in `dat`.